klausweiss/dotfiles/nvim/pack/default/start/lualine/README.md

     {
       'filetype',
-      colored = true,   -- Displays filetype icon in color if set to true icon_only = false -- Display only an icon for filetype }
+      colored = true,   -- Displays filetype icon in color if set to true icon_only = false, -- Display only an icon for filetype icon = { align = 'right' }, -- Display filetype icon on the right hand side -- icon =    {'X', align='right'}
+      -- Icon string ^ in table is ignored in filetype component }
   }
 }